 Contact the principal to lodge your complaint if it concerns any alleged wrongdoing or student harm matter involving state school staff.
-The principal will then refer it to the Ethical Standards Unit for assessment and consideration.
+The principal will then refer it to the Conduct and Complaints team for assessment and consideration.

-If your complaint concerns the principal, lodge it with the principal's supervisor at the regional office.
-They will then refer your complaint to the Ethical Standards Unit for assessment.
+If your complaint concerns the principal, refer your complaint to the principal's supervisor at the regional office.
+They will then refer your complaint to the Conduct and Complaints team for assessment and recording.

 You can also:

 - post a letter to the Manager, Conduct and Complaints, Integrity and Employee Relations, Department of Education, PO Box 15033 City East QLD 4002